tktracker/IntuneDocs/intune/configuration/delivery-optimization-windows.md

 To learn about Delivery Optimization on Windows 10, see [Delivery Optimization updates](https://docs.microsoft.com/windows/deployment/update/waas-delivery-optimization) in the Windows documentation.

-> [!NOTE]
-> If you previously set Delivery Optimization in your **Software updates – Windows 10 Update Rings**, plan to edit your update rings to remove the current setting.
-You now define Delivery Optimization device configuration profiles.
-See *Remove Delivery Optimization from Windows 10 Update Rings* later in this article.

 ## Create the profile

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).